72HarshRajora/BhojanBridge/README.md

 I was responsible for:
 - Designing the entire **UI/UX**
 - Developing the **complete frontend**
-- Ensuring the interface is clean, responsive, and user-friendly
+- Ensuring the interface is clean and user-friendly
 - Creating a modular structure for easy scalability

 ## 🚀 Features

 ✅ Clean and modern design
-✅ Fully responsive layout (Mobile, Tablet & Desktop)
 ✅ Simple and intuitive user experience
 ✅ Smooth navigation and accessibility support
 ✅ Scalable frontend structure